Elysian0987/Blockchain/README.md

 ## Introduction

-Welcome to the Elysian0987 repository, which contains a collection of blockchain-related projects.
+Welcome to the Blockchain repository, which contains a collection of blockchain-related projects.
 This repository includes the following projects:

 - **Blockchain**: A simple blockchain implementation using JavaScript, providing a basic understanding of blockchain concepts and their applications.
 - **Crowdfunding**: A crowdfunding platform built on top of the Elysian Blockchain, allowing users to create and manage fundraising campaigns.